Decorated Young Tableaux and the Poissonized Robinson-Schensted Process: The Poissonized Robinson-Schensted Process

 Now the event $A_{L}$ depends only on the left tableau $L$ while the event $A_{R}$ depends only on the right tableau $R$.
-Hence $A_{L}$ and $A_{R}$ are conditionally independent when conditioned on the event $C_{0}$ by Lemma \ref{conditioninglemma}, we get the desired independence result. \end{proof}
+By Lemma \ref{conditioninglemma} along with the fact that the RS correspondence is a bijection, we know that under the conditioning on the event $\Co$ that the tableaux $L$ and $R$ are independent of each other (both are uniformly distributed among the set of Young tableau of shape $\nu$).
+Thus the events $A_{L}$ and $A_{R}$ are conditionally independent when conditioned on $\Co$, yielding the desired independence result. \end{proof}

 \begin{proof} (Of Theorem \ref{SchurProcessThm}).
-With the lemmas established, the proof will become a simple matter of conditioning on the right things until we reach an explicit formula.
-To make it a bit easier to read, let $C_{0}=\left\{ \la_{\tilde{L},\tilde{R}}(0)=\nu\right\} $.
+The proof goes by carefully deconstructing the desired probability and using the conditional independence results from Lemma \ref{sizelemma} and Lemma \ref{shapelem} until we reach an explicit formula.
+Recall the shorthand notations from Definition \ref{def:shorthands}.
 We have:

 We now use $\p(N=\abs{\nu})=P_{\th^{2}}(\abs{\nu})=e^{-\th^{2}}\frac{\th^{2\abs{\nu}}}{\abs{\nu}!}$ to simplify the result.
 The desired result follows after simplifying the product using the Poisson probability mass formula. \end{proof}